Quels feutres choisir pour faire du coloriage ? Guide complet !

 🔹 Examples of brands : Posca, Arteza, Molotow

 🔍 2.
-What criteria should you use to choose your markers?
+What criteria should you use to choose your felt-tip pens?

 Before purchasing your markers, here are some criteria to take into account: